-Born in South Korea, Yonghoon Lee has established himself internationally as one of the leading tenors of his generation and has been acclaimed at many of the most prestigious theaters in the world, including the Royal Opera House – Covent Garden, Metropolitan Opera, Deutsche Oper Berlin, Vienna State Opera, Rome Opera, Dutch National Opera in Amsterdam, Bavarian State Opera in Munich, Teatro alla Scala in Milan, Semperoper Dresden, Lyric Opera of Chicago, San Francisco Opera, Opera Australia, and many more.
+Born in South Korea, Yonghoon Lee has established himself internationally as one of the leading tenors of his generation and has been acclaimed at many of the most prestigious theaters in the world, including the Royal Opera House – Covent Garden, Metropolitan Opera, Deutsche Oper Berlin, Vienna State Opera, Rome Opera, Dutch National Opera in Amsterdam, Bavarian State Opera in Munich, Teatro alla Scala in Milan, Semperoper Dresden, Lyric Opera of Chicago, San Francisco Opera and Opera Australia.

 Lee made his debuts at the Deutsche Oper Berlin, Vienna State Opera, Rome Opera, Greek National Opera and Opera Australia as Cavaradossi in Tosca.
 He sang his first Don José in Carmen for his debut at the Dutch National Opera, a role which has also taken him to theaters around the world, including the Metropolitan Opera, Opera de Lyon, Semperoper Dresden, Berlin State Opera, Lyric Opera of Chicago, and Sydney Opera House.
 Lee added Calaf in Turandot to his repertoire in Bologna, and has frequently been heard in this role internationally.
 Manrico entered his repertoire in Vienna, and Lee has since appeared in Il Trovatore at the Bavarian State Opera, Lyric Opera of Chicago, and Metropolitan Opera in a performance broadcast to cinemas all over the world.
 He sang his first Andrea Chenier for the Zurich Opera.
-Lee has also appeared in revivals of less frequently performed works; as Hagenbach in Catalani’s La Wally for his debut in Geneva, and as Arrigo in Verdi’s La Battaglia di Legnano in both Rome and Hamburg.
+Lee has also appeared in less frequently performed works; as Hagenbach in Catalani’s La Wally for his debut in Geneva, and as Arrigo in Verdi’s La Battaglia di Legnano in both Rome and Hamburg.
 In addition to his performance activities, Lee is a professor in the department of classic vocal music at Seoul National University.